fieldtrip/website/template/sourcemodel.md

 tags: template sourcemodel grid
 ---

+# Table of contents
+{:.no_toc}

+* this is a markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

 ## Template models for source reconstruction

 Source models are a necessary ingredient for estimating the cortical activity from EEG or MEG data.
 Sources are typically modelled as equivalent current dipoles (ECDs), i.e. point sources with a location, orientation and strength.

 ### Grid search in dipole fitting

 When you do source reconstruction with dipole fit methods (as implemented in **[ft_dipolefitting](/reference/ft_dipolefitting)**), you usually assume a source model that consists of a single or a small number of equivalent current dipoles and you fit the source location, orientation and strength to the data.
 In this case you might start with an exhaustive grid search on a pre-defined grid, which in general is then followed by a non-linear optimization of the location of the dipoles.
 The initial grid on which the search is performed is not that important and is usually constructed on the fly as 3d grid  with a reasonable resolution.
 The resolution should not be too high, otherwise the grid search will take too long, but should also not be too low, otherwise the non-lienar search will have to start from a grid location that is still far of from the minimum.
 Both a too low and a too high grid resolution will cause the dipole fitting procedure to take more time.

 ### Scanning with a beamformer